Texas State Highway 249: History

 Originally a part of FM 149, the highway was given the designation of SH 249 in 1988.
+Previously, SH 249 was designated on June 22, 1937 from then-SH 73 (now Interstate 10) near San Felipe north to the Brazos River.
+The route was redesignated on May 9, 1940, as Spur 99.
+The route became part of Farm to Market Road 1458 on January 20, 1966.

-The highway's importance grew after Compaq (later purchased by Hewlett-Packard) moved its headquarters close to the intersection of SH 249 and Louetta Rd.
-In 2003, a portion of SH 249 in Tomball was renamed Business SH 249B from Hicks Road to Holderreith Road.
-This is because of bypass that bypasses Tomball on the west side of the city.
+The highway's importance grew after Compaq, a former information technology company, chose to locate its headquarters near at the intersection of SH 249 and Louetta Rd in Harris County in the 1980s.
+The company became so important to Houston that it necessitated the expansion of SH 249 in the late 1980s, and many other technology companies appeared in what became known as the "249 Corridor".

 In 2015, SH 249 was extended northwest 24.4 miles from FM 149 and FM 1774 to SH 105 near Stoneham.
 A section of SH 249 from Woodtrace Boulevard to FM 149 was renumbered as a southern extension of FM 1774 in December 2019.
 On June 25, 2020, the FM 1774 extension was modified so that it extended only over the frontage roads of SH 249 from FM 149 to Woodtrace Boulevard while the main lanes from Woodtrace Boulevard to FM 1774 and on to SH 105 retained the SH 249 designation.
 On August 8, 2020, the section of SH 249 from FM 1774 to FM 1488 was opened.
 On March 26, 2021, the section of SH 249 from FM 1488 to FM 1774 was opened.

-Previously, SH 249 was designated on June 22, 1937 from then-SH 73 (now Interstate 10) near San Felipe north to the Brazos River.
-The route was redesignated on May 9, 1940, as Texas Spur 99.
-The route became part of Farm to Market Road 1458 on January 20, 1966.

 Since the designation of SH 249, TxDOT had long-term plans to extend the highway to Grimes County.
 Continued growth in the Bryan/College Station, Conroe and northwest Houston regions have congested existing roadways, including SH 105 and FM 1774.
 Texas A&M University and businesses in the Bryan/College Station area would benefit from faster connections to Bush-Intercontinental Airport, the Port of Houston and the Texas Medical Center.
-A bypass of Magnolia, Texas was desirable because of the large traffic load every October due to the annual Renaissance fair.
+A bypass of Magnolia was desirable because of the large traffic load every October due to the annual Texas Renaissance Festival.
 Decreased funding for road projects in recent years had stalled the extension of SH 249.
 However the rapid growth in the area has led to a renewed push in 2012 to build further segments.